Franchy Cordero: Boston Red Sox

 On February 10, 2021, the Royals traded Cordero to the Boston Red Sox as part of a three-team trade in which the Royals acquired Andrew Benintendi and cash considerations.
 The Red Sox also acquired Josh Winckowski and three players to be named later, and the New York Mets acquired Khalil Lee.
 During spring training, Cordero was on the COVID-19 related injured list from February 22 until March 30.
 After batting .179 in 34 games with Boston, Cordero was optioned to the Triple-A Worcester Red Sox on May 27.
 After hitting .329 in 44 games in Triple-A, Cordero was recalled to Boston on July 22.
 He was optioned back to Worcester on August 16, and recalled briefly in early September.
 Overall during the regular season, Cordero appeared in 48 games for Boston, batting .189, and 78 games for Worcester, where he had a .300 average.
 On October 21, Cordero was designated for assignment by the Red Sox; he cleared waivers and was assigned outright to Triple-A four days later.

 In spring training in 2022, Cordero competed with Travis Shaw, Rob Refsnyder, Christin Stewart, Jonathan Araúz, and Yolmer Sánchez for one of two available spots on Boston's Opening Day roster.
 He began the season with Worcester, then was added to Boston's active roster on April 29.
 Cordero was optioned back to Triple-A on August 2, when the team made several trade deadline moves.
 Cordero was activated for Boston's neutral-site game of August 21, the MLB Little League Classic, then remained with the team, as Eric Hosmer was placed on the injured list prior to Boston's next game.
 Cordero was placed on the 60-day injured list on September 7, ending his season, due to a right ankle sprain sustained in a game two days prior.
 For the season, he appeared in 84 games for Boston and batted .219 with eight home runs and 29 RBIs while playing defensively at first base and in all three outfield positions.
 He was non-tendered and became a free agent on November 18, 2022.

-Baltimore Orioles

 On December 2, 2022, Cordero signed a minor league contract with the Baltimore Orioles organization.
 Cordero hit .413 with two home runs in 46 spring training at-bats for Baltimore, but was released by the team on March 27, 2023.